lkilpela/minishell/TO-DO.md

 - [ ] signal handling in child process.
 - [ ] signal handling in heredoc.
 - [ ] probably more signal stuff.
 - [ ] manual_tests/signals.txt

 ## validate
-- [x] fixed a bug with multiple redirections in the same command (heredoc was getting overwritten by a normal input file, when it shouldn't be)
 ## parse
 ## exec
-- [x] make in our minishell does not work, not sure why (started working because of proper envp values to execve)
-- [x] updated variables to be sent to the execve
 - [ ]   ```
         mdkir test_folder
         test_folder
         ```
         errors for minishell: test_folder: is a directory
         which means its looking into current directory as if its part of the $PATH when looking for the executable.
-        it should be just looking for the executable from path called test_folder which doesnt exist (most likely).
+        it should be just looking for the executable from path called test_folder which doesnt exist.
         so need to fix the find_executable function to only look for the PATH folders in that case.
 ## builtins

 bash-3.2$ unset PWD